noah12binche/alx-system_engineering-devops/README.md

-This repository is for ALX Software Engineering Program practice
+# System Development-Devops
+This repo is about shell scripting.